Superstate Quantum Mechanics: Formulating Fidelity in Rayleigh-quotient Form

-The simplest example of a stationary problem in traditional quantum mechanics is to find the ground-state, unit-norm vector $\Ket{\psi}$ that minimizes the energy, expressed as a quadratic form (\ref{FHamiltonian}) in $\Ket{\psi}$ with the Hamiltonian $H$; this optimization problem can be reduced to the eigenvalue problem (\ref{stationarySchrodinger}).
-In contrast, the simplest example of a stationary problem in SQM is to find the unitary operator $\mathcal{U}$ that maximizes the fidelity, which is a quadratic form (\ref{Fidelity}) in $\mathcal{U}$ with the tensor $S$; this optimization problem can be reduced to the algebraic problem (\ref{eigenvaluesLikeProblem}).
+For objective functions of the Rayleigh-quotient type and quadratic constraints (such as CPTP, partially unitary, and related constraints), the problem becomes a Quadratically Constrained Quadratic Program (\href{https://en.wikipedia.org/wiki/Quadratically_constrained_quadratic_program}{QCQP}).
+Only in this case is the algebraic approach developed in this work applicable, allowing the derivation of a stationary Schr\"{o}dinger-like equation (\ref{eigenvaluesLikeProblem}).
+In the non-quadratic case, the problem becomes a general optimization task lacking a specific algebraic structure.
+It can then only be addressed numerically using gradient-based optimization methods, which generally do not guarantee finding the global maximum or determining the complete hierarchy of solutions.
+The simplest example of a stationary problem in traditional quantum mechanics is the determination of the ground state, namely the unit-norm vector $\Ket{\psi}$ that minimizes the energy.
+The energy is expressed as the quadratic form (\ref{FHamiltonian}) in $\Ket{\psi}$ with Hamiltonian $H$, and the corresponding optimization problem reduces to the eigenvalue problem (\ref{stationarySchrodinger}).
+In contrast, the simplest example of a stationary problem in SQM is the determination of a unitary operator $\mathcal{U}$ (or, more interestingly, a projection operator when $D<n$) that maximizes the fidelity subject to the corresponding (partial) unitarity constraints.

 This paper is accompanied by a software which \href{http://www.ioffe.ru/LNEPS/malyshkin/code_polynomials_quadratures.zip}{is available} from Ref. \cite{polynomialcode}; all references to code in the paper correspond to this software.